pingles/cascading.neo4j/README.md

 ## TODO

-* Ensure relations fields are of the form: from-key, to-key, relationship-label
 * Allow relationships to carry properties (from, to, label, prop ...)
 * Ensure scheme can connect to remote Neo server
 * Specify field names when persisting properties on Nodes.
 Will be useful given Cascalog prefixes with ? and !